-The school is now teaches up to grade 10 and is home to over 600 students equally split between girls and boys, with 11 sections at KG, 11 in Primary, and 6 so far in Middle School.
-Students come from India, the United Kingdom, America, Afghanistan, and Pakistan according to information sent to WSA by the school.
+The school is now fully open from pre-KG to Grade 12 with students coming from India, the United Kingdom, America, Afghanistan, and Pakistan according to information sent to WhichSchoolAdvisor.com by the school.
 The largest single nationality is, unsurprisingly, Indian.

 That kind of resourcing will help with its focus on the individual child.
 To handle differing abilities the school says it has an "individualized approach to teaching and learning with a Student Counsellor and Special Educator to support SEND students".
 The school says it never goes over 24 students in a classroom.

-The school curriculum is CBSE, but far the most common choice of curricula within Indian schools in the UAE.
+The school curriculum is CBSE, by far the most common choice of curricula within Indian schools in the UAE.
 At KG the school uses an "amalgamation of best practices across the world".
-You can read our analysis of the CBSE here.
 All teaching is in English.
 Arabic is a compulsory subject for all students, and students are given an additional choice of studying either French or Hindi.

-From K-3 the school says it has a "pie approach" to curriculum design where the students are taught all the languages and core subjects, with a special focus on literacy and numeracy.
+From KG to Grade 3 the school says it has a "pie approach" to curriculum design where the students are taught all the languages and core subjects, with a special focus on literacy and numeracy.
 "We have integrated teaching approach from Years 4-8 where students understand how different subjects overlap and extend in real life situations.
 Cross Curricular link are drawn across all subjects enriching students learning experience."